zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/appregistry.md

 static cancelHeadlessTask(taskId, taskKey)
 ```

 Only called from native code.
-Cancels a headless task. @param taskId the native id for this task instance that was used when startHeadlessTask was called @param taskKey the key for the task that was used when startHeadlessTask was called
+Cancels a headless task.

+@param taskId the native id for this task instance that was used when startHeadlessTask was called @param taskKey the key for the task that was used when startHeadlessTask was called

-**参数：**
+**Parameters:**

 | Name    | Type   | Required |
 | ------- | ------ | -------- |